huggingface/blog/fhe-endpoints.md

     nb_good += Y_test[i] == prediction
 ```

-Of course, this is just an example of the entrypoint's usage.
+Of course, this is just an example of the Entrypoint's usage.
 Developers are encouraged to adapt this example to their own use-case or application.

 ### Under the hood